State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Hidden Semi-Markov Model (HSMM)

-Among \Mod{the model parameters}, the distinguishing feature of HMM is to model the transition probability \Mod{of} \Mod{every pair of} two states.
-However, the time length \Mod{to stay} in each state is also essential for modeling \Mod{in} \Mod{some useful applications like} online handwriting recognition. \Mod{For this purpose,} HSMM has been proposed \Mod{to support} \Mod{this time length}, and has long been studied for \Mod{some specific applications such as} speech recognition and online handwriting recognition.
-This section, after providing basic notations, details the algorithms of the model training and recognition in HSMM.
+{T}he distinguishing feature of HMM is to model the transition probability of every pair of two states.
+However, the time length to stay in each state {cannot be modeled by HMM, which is} {fundamentally necessary} for modeling in some useful applications {such as} online handwriting recognition.
+HSMM{, which} has been proposed to support this time length, has long been studied for some specific applications such as speech recognition and online handwriting recognition.
+This section, after providing basic notation, {presents details of} the algorithms of the model training and recognition in HSMM.